chrisdone/website/posts/naming-is-hard.md

 To take a trivial example, it’s only thanks to George Boole that we have an elegant and concise name for the type of terms that consist of either true or false.
-If we went for “truth“ or “truthiness“ we’d be left unsatisfied because this name is biased towards one of the two choices.
+If we went for “truth” or “truthiness” we’d be left unsatisfied because this name is biased towards one of the two choices.